DRAGON20-3/Plate_Reading/Results/README.md

 - *Sample_Evaluation*: A sheet file contains sample-wise evaluation using CER (Character Error Rate) and Accuracy.
 There are three evaluaion for each sample in this file include All_Characters, Digits, and Letters.
 Regarding the evaluation of a model performance, this evaluation will show whether the model preform better on digit recognition, letter recognition or both.
 The size of the dataset is mentioned in the filename.

-- *Sample_Evaluation_Processed*: This file is almost similar to the Sample_Evaluation files except some processing on the predictions.
-As the maximum number of digits and letters in a plate of this dataset are 5 and 2 respectively, another option to interpret and evaluate predictions is to choose the first 5 digits and first 2 letters and ignore the other values; Beside providing another view for evaluation, this method will prevent the CER values over 1.0 which would happen because of longer length of text in a prediction other than a label.
+- *Sample_Evaluation_Processed*: This file is almost similar to the Sample_Evaluation files except some processing on the predictions. <!--As the maximum number of digits and letters in a plate of this dataset are 5 and 2 respectively, another option to interpret and evaluate predictions is to choose the first 5 digits and first 2 letters and ignore the other values; Beside providing another view for evaluation, this method will prevent the CER values over 1.0 which would happen because of longer length of text in a prediction other than a label.-->